GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 He was a leader in another forum, too: He was one of the earliest advocates for bicycle traffic lanes and paths in Davis, with his first wife, Donna.
 This remained a strong interest for Dale, and he wrote an opinion article on the topic in September for The Davis Enterprise.

 Dale and Donna Lott had one son, Terence, who owns the Newsbeat stores in Davis and Sacramento.
-Dale Lott met Laura Kim Bell at a course in Sacramento, and they were married in 1990.
+Dale Lott met Laura Kim Bell at a course in Sacramento, and they were marriage in 1990.

 "The thing I'll miss most about Dale is having his presence as one of these individuals you thoroughly enjoy talking to, " Moyle concluded.
 "He was wise.
 Every time you talked to him you learned something."